-- 17.1 Once ship construction is completed, players may move some, all, or none of their tokens and ships.
+17.1 Once ship construction is completed, players may move some, all, or none of their tokens and ships.
 Cities may not be moved.
-A player may not move another player's units. - 17.2 Players move in descending census order. - 17.21 Players who hold Military (29.281) always move after players who do not hold Military or Advanced Military.
+A player may not move another player's units.

+17.2 Players move in descending census order.

+17.21 Players who hold Military (29.281) always move after players who do not hold Military.
 The order of movement between players who hold Military is determined normally, according to descending census order.

-Players who hold Advanced Military (29.021) always move after players who do not hold Advanced Military.
-The order of movement between players who hold Advanced Military is determined normally, according to descending census order. - 17.22 Barbarians, which periodically appear on the board as a calamity, move only during the calamity phase in which they appear. - 17.3 Tokens may be moved either across one land boundary into an adjacent land area or on board a ship currently occupying the same area.
-Tokens may not both move across land and on board a ship in the same turn. - 17.31 Players who hold Roadbuilding (29.431) may move their tokens through one land area and then into a second land area in the same movement phase.
+17.22 Barbarians, which periodically appear on the board as a calamity, move only during the calamity phase in which they appear.

+17.3 Tokens may be moved either across one land boundary into an adjacent land area or on board a ship currently occupying the same area.
+Tokens may not both move across land and on board a ship in the same turn.

+17.31 Players who hold Roadbuilding (29.431) may move their tokens through one land area and then into a second land area in the same movement phase.
 The first area entered may not contain units belonging to another player, barbarians or a pirate city.
 Roadbuilding may not be used to move tokens through a land area then on board a ship.

-- 17.4 Any number of tokens, belonging to any number of players, may be moved into the same area.
+17.4 Any number of tokens, belonging to any number of players, may be moved into the same area.
 Tokens may be moved into an area containing a city.
-Tokens may be moved into an area in excess of the area's population limit, although this may result in the later elimination of excess tokens. - 17.41 Players may not attack (move tokens into an area containing) a city belonging to a player who holds Cultural Ascendancy (29.111) unless that player also holds Cultural Ascendancy or Advanced Military.
+Tokens may be moved into an area in excess of the area's population limit, although this may result in the later elimination of excess tokens.

+17.41 Players who do not hold Diplomacy or Military may not attack (move tokens into an area containing) a city belonging to a player who holds Diplomacy (29.151).